Jessie-Jiahui/Data-Visualization/Lab3/README.md

 Of those 2 files, `lab3_VegaLite.html` is the main file I worked on to do the things mentioned above.
 The detail about how to interact with the program will be talked in the *Instructions* section.

 # # Dependencies to Setup to View the Webpage
-To be able to view the work from your browser, you will need to set up the server on your computer terminal.
+To be able to view the work from youliciar browser, you will need to set up the server on your computer terminal.
 Here are the instructions:

 ### 1) Start a terminal
 If you are on Mac, you can start a terminal.